 Dear Friends and Butterfly Lovers,

-I thank you all for your kind words of support through the years.
 It was my pleasure to be a part of your efforts to teach children about our pollinators and their life cycles and life lessons.
-Butterflies have taught us so many things over the years and they will in future as well.
+Butterflies have taught us so many things and will continue to be an inspiration in future.

 I will continue to provide our pollinators with nectar and host plants in my garden and I encourage you to do the same.